Every thing you need to know about saffron

 Saffron can be considered one of the most valuable spices in the world, obtained from the flower of the saffron plant.

-The saffron plant grows in regions with warm and dry climates.
 Iran, with its suitable climatic conditions including warm and dry weather, suitable soil with high drainage capacity, high altitude from sea level, and sufficient sunlight, is the main source of saffron production in the world, accounting for over 90% of global saffron production.

 In addition to Iran, countries such as Spain, Greece, Italy, Middle Eastern countries, India, China, and Afghanistan are also among the saffron-producing countries in the world.